Psalms For Life

 bringing charges against me

-and grilling me over crimes I know nothing of.
+and grilling me about crimes I know nothing of.

 12 They repay me evil for good